-Fin Whale
+Fin Whale (Balaenoptera physalus)

 The fin whale is widely distributed in all the world's oceans (Gambell 1985b), but typically occurs in temperate and polar regions from 20° to 70° north and south of the equator (Perry et al. 1999b).
-It is listed as Endangered under the U.S. ESA and on the 2010 IUCN Red List of Threatened Species (IUCN 2010), and is listed in CITES Appendix I (CITES-UNEP 2010) (Table 2).
-Probably at least in part because of its initially high abundance, wide distribution, and diverse feeding habits, the fin whale does not seem to have been as badly depleted as the other large whales in the North Pacific.
+It is listed as Endangered under the U.S. ESA and on the IUCN Red List of Threatened Species (IUCN 2011), and is listed in CITES Appendix I (UNEP-WCMC 2011) (Table 2).
 Northern and southern fin whale populations are distinct and are sometimes recognized as different subspecies (Aguilar 2002).
-Abundance estimates for the North Pacific are 13,620-18,680 (Ohsumi and Wada 1974).
+Abundance estimates for the northern populations are 13,620-18,680 for the North Pacific (Ohsumi and Wada 1974), 30,000 for the central and northeastern Atlantic (IWC 2010a), and 3200 for West Greenland (IWC 2010a).
+Miyashita and Kato (2005 in Kato et al. 2005) provided an abundance estimate of 13,000 for the Sea of Okhotsk.

 Fin whales occur in coastal, shelf, and oceanic waters.
-Moore et al. (2002b) reported that in the eastern Bering Sea, sighting rates were more than twice as high in water >100 m deep than in water 50-100 m deep; no sightings occurred in water <50 m deep.
-Sergeant (1977) suggested that fin whales tend to follow steep slope contours, either because they detect them readily or because biological productivity is high along steep contours because of tidal mixing and perhaps current mixing.

-Fin whales can be found as individuals or groups of 2-7, but can form much larger feeding aggregations, sometimes with humpback and minke whales (e.g., Waite 2003; Jefferson et al. 2008).
-Average group sizes in Alaska have been reported as 2.1 for the western GOA and Aleutians (Wade et al. 2003), 2.9 for the western GOA (Waite 2003), and 1.8-3.2 for the Bering Sea (Moore et al. 2002b).
-Foraging fin whales reach mean dive depths and times of 98 m and 6.3 min, and non-foraging fin whales reach mean dive depths and times of 59 m and 4.2 min (Croll et al. 2001).
+Sergeant (1977) proposed that fin whales tend to follow steep slope contours, either because they detect them readily or because biological productivity is high along steep contours because of tidal mixing and perhaps current mixing.
+They can be found as individuals or groups of 2-7, but can form much larger feeding aggregations, sometimes with humpback and minke whales (Jefferson et al. 2008).
+Foraging fin whales reach mean dive depths and times of 98 m and 6.3 min, respectively, while recorded mean dive depths and times for non-foraging fin whales in the Pacific are 59 m and 4.2 min, respectively (Croll et al. 2001).
 Dive depths of >150 m coinciding with the diel migration of krill were reported by Panigada et al. (1999).